 SPF and DKIM are set up for every ActiveCampaign account.
 However, you may want to set up your own DKIM to further align your domains.
 Doing so can also help you bolster your domain reputation.

 Setting up DKIM will also remove the “via” header you may see in Gmail:

 Domain reputation is very important at Gmail.
-To further solidify your domain reputation with Gmail, you can set up a custom domain.
+To further solidify your domain reputation with Gmail, if your current plan allows it, you can set up a custom domain and a custom mail server domain.
 This will ensure that your domain is used throughout your messages instead of ActiveCampaign shared domains.